-Since we’ve had kids the closest we’ve lived to family, is 4 hours.
-I realize that many people live far from family so this might be something you relate to, but for me, it has been an adjustment.
+Since we’ve had kids, the closest we’ve lived to family is 4 hours.
+I realize many people live far from family, so this might be something you relate to, but for me, it has been an adjustment.

 I didn’t expect to live near family, so this isn’t a “woe is me” post.
 It’s more of a suggestion for those of you who may find yourself as a part of the village.
 If you are around a coach’s wife who has children when their husband is in the season, it is likely they are exhausted.
-Single parenting it all day plus on the weekends while still trying to cheer on the team is a lot to juggle.
+Parenting alone all day plus on the weekends while still trying to cheer on the team is a lot to juggle.

-Recently Ordell commented that he doesn’t remember much of our kids when they were babies.
+Recently, Ordell commented that he doesn’t remember much of our kids when they were babies.
 Particularly our oldest.
-My immediate response was that it didn’t surprise me to hear that because he wasn’t around.
-Comparatively, he has always been around more than coaches at different programs (from what we hear), but still, early days and late nights filled with exhaustion blur the memories occasionally. 🙂
+My immediate response was that it didn’t surprise me to hear because he wasn’t around.
+Comparatively, he has always been around more than coaches at different programs (from what we hear), but still, early days and late nights filled with exhaustion blur the memories occasionally.

-This gets easier when the kids are old enough to fend for themselves a bit, but weekends are long when your husband travels regardless of what age your kids are.
+This gets easier when the kids are old enough to fend for themselves but, weekends are long when your husband travels, regardless of what age your kids are.
 I think the thing I’m still figuring out is which things are supposed to be handled alone and which things are meant to be handled by a village.
 Regardless, a village is needed.
-We were not created to do life alone and if you are lucky enough to have friends who become family you will understand the thing I’ve come to learn, which is, life with a village runs much smoother.
+We were not created to do life alone and, if you are lucky enough to have friends who become family, you will understand the thing I’ve come to learn, that life with a village runs much smoother.

-So if you find yourself as a part of a village here are my top suggestions as to how to best support your coach’s wife.
+So, if you find yourself as a part of that type of village, here are my top suggestions to best support a coach’s wife.

 - Be a vault.
 Life happens and sometimes it’s public.
 Sometimes it’s private, and your friend needs to process something or ask for perspective.
 Be the ear she needs without the mouth she cannot trust.